bitsongofficial/go-bitsong/docs/validators/validator-setup.md

 When specifying commission parameters, the `commission-max-change-rate` is used to measure % _point_ change over the `commission-rate`.
 E.g. 1% to 2% is a 100% rate increase, but only 1 percentage point.
 :::

-You can then submit your `gentx` on the [launch repository](https://github.com/cosmos/launch).
+You can then submit your `gentx` on the [networks repository](https://github.com/BitSongOfficial/networks).
 These `gentx` will be used to form the final genesis file.

 ## Edit Validator Description